cecio/EMOTET-2020-Reversing/README.md

 In particular I had a look to how the malware has been written, with an analysis of the interesting techniques used.

-There is a very good analysis done by [Fortinet](https://www.fortinet.com/blog/threat-research/deep-dive-into-emotet-malware) of the last year, where the also the first stage has been analyzed.
+There is a very good analysis done by [Fortinet](https://www.fortinet.com/blog/threat-research/deep-dive-into-emotet-malware) in 2019, where the also the first stage has been analyzed.
 My exercise is more focused on the second stage on a recent sample.

 In this repository you will find all the DLLs, scripts and tools used for the analysis, with the **annotated Ghidra project file,** with all the mapping to my findings (API calls, program logic, etc).
 You can use this as starting point for additional investigation on it.
 Enjoy ;-)